kevin-dyer/unity-wc/src/components/unity-table/unity-table.md

 ## Changelog:

+### v0.4.9
+- Exposed flattenedData internal so that it could be accessed by a ref

+### v0.4.6-8
+- version control bumps

+### v0.4.5
+- made it so that the table intelligently expands parents of the highlightedRow if it in not visible on page load

 ### v0.4.4
 - added ability to set selected as an attribute, passing in an array of rowIds
 - if the user passes the rowId of a parent element, children aren't automatically selected (they must be passed in explicitly)